acsl-inha/learning-based-kf/README.md

 ```
 pip install cvxpylayers
 ```
-After importing the cvxpy, you can check the version as bleow
+After importing the cvxpy, you can check the version as below
 ```
 import cvxpy as cp
 print(cp.__version__)